-Therefore, it is crucial for travelers to familiarize themselves with the specific rules regarding these items to avoid any complications at security checkpoints.
-According to TSA guidelines, collapsible hiking poles are generally permitted in both carry-on and checked luggage.
-However, the final decision rests with the security personnel at the airport.
+Knowing the specific rules helps you avoid delays at security checkpoints.
+According to current TSA guidelines, blunt-tipped hiking poles are allowed in your carry-on bags, but sharp-tipped poles must go in checked luggage.
+Keep in mind that the final decision always rests with the TSA officer at the airport.

 Key Takeaways